solidjs/solid/packages/solid-rx/README.md

 })
 ```

-Obviously map and tap could have been combined in the functional example, but the point still stands.
+Obviously `map` and `tap` could have been combined in the functional example, but the point still stands.
 The reason you look at a library like this is that sometimes more complicated problems can easier be modelled as a transformation stream, and that this approach is very composable allowing constructing patterns for code reuse.

+# Documentation

+## Utilities

+### `from(setter => dispose) => signal`
+This operator is useful to create signals from any sort of data structure.
+You pass in a function that provides a setter.
+Use the setter to set any value to pass to the signal, from various sources like events, promises, observables, timers etc...

+### `pipe(...operators) => sourceSignal => outSignal`
+### `transform(sourceSignal, ...operators) => outSignal`

+Tbese operators are responsible for chaining together transformations.
+The only difference is piped if curried and used for composition, whereas transform includes the source as an argument.

+### `observable(signal) => Observable`

+Connects a signal to a TC39 observable.
+Whenever the signal is updated the change will be propagated to the observable.
+This observable can be used with libraries like RxJS which unlock a whole number of operators and functionality.
+Going the opposite direction is just passing a signal setter to the observable subscribe method.

-## Documentation
+## Operators

-...Coming
+All operators support curried and non-curried (signal passed as first argument) forms.
+Curried form is what is listed here.

+### `delay(timeMs: number)`

+Delay value propagation by the given time in milliseconds.

+### `defer({ timeoutMs: number })`

+Defers propagation until CPU is idle unless optional timeout has expired.

+### `map(v => any)`

+Map value to another value.

+### `mergeMap(v => signal | () => any)`

+Project inside signal or accessor function to output signal.

+### `tap(v => void)`

+Does not affect value propagation.
+Useful for side effects or debugging.

+### `pairwise()`

+Combines previous value with current value as an array.

+### `scan((accumulator, value) => result, seed)`

+Accumulators the result of each value propagation and feeds it to the next.

+### `filter(v => boolean)`

+Propagate value change if condition is true.